-Our proven defense strategy against Ransomware includes a combination of best in class products, combined with our expert advice and strategy.
+Our proven defence strategy against Ransomware includes a combination of best in class products, combined with our expert advice and strategy.

 The second layer of ransomware defense is a multi-layered anti-virus solution.
-If a malicious link is clicked a multi-layered anti-virus solution will often save a system from full-blown infection.
-However, new strains of ransomware are being created at a rate higher than antivirus can protect against them, so eventually, the probability that one infection will succeed is high.
+If a malicious link is clicked, a multi-layered anti-virus solution will often save the system from a full-blown infection.
+However, new strains of ransomware are being created at a rate higher than antivirus can protect against them, so eventually, the probability that an infection will succeed, is high.